NATURAL GAMMA SERIES

 - Fully automatic operation – no operator intervention required

-- No mechanical moving parts – low maintenance costs
+- No moving parts – low maintenance costs

 - Automatic electronic stability checks – drift free performance